 The first 2 academic years of the BSc Econometrics are in common with the Bachelor's programme in Actuarial Science.
 After the 2nd year you specialise in either Econometrics or Data Science.

-This year is all about your basic knowledge of mathematics, information science, probability, and statistics and economics.
+This year is all about your basic knowledge of mathematics, information science, probability theory, statistics and economics.

 The 2nd year enhances your mathematical, statistical and research skills.
 You will start to apply these tools to econometrics and data science.
-You will take mandatory courses like Mathemathical Economics and Time Series Analysis.
-You also choose your electives for each study period.
+You will take mandatory courses like Mathematical Economics, Econometrics 1&2 and Statistical Learning.

-Nowadays firms collect enormous amounts of data.
+Nowadays firms collect enormous amounts of data, so here is a large demand for data scientists.
 This data contains valuable information to improve sales and profits.
 Contrary to econometrics, the focus is on doing predictions and not so much on understanding the underlying processes.
 Consequently, the emphasis is more on programming and finetuning tools than on the statistical background of the methods.
-There is a large demand for data scientists.
+Machine learning and AI are at the core of this track.

-In the 1st semester of your 3rd year you can choose from a number of options:
+In the 3rd year you are offered the opportunity to design your own programme in the 1st semester.
+You can choose from a number of options:

 Your thesis is the final requirement to be completed for your graduation.
 Under the supervision of our researchers, you will follow a clearly defined path that will lead to your graduation with a Bachelor's degree.